Keemotion/step-aws-cloudformation-new-changeset/README.md

 # aws cloudformation

-A wercker step to create CloudFormation changesets.
+A wercker step to create CloudFormation changesets. (require `awscli` to be installed)

 ## Example Usage